-The first step in helping your child get to a healthy weight is to talk with his or her doctor.
-Your child's health care provider can set healthy goals for weight-loss and help with monitoring and support.
+The first step in helping your child get to a healthy weight is to talk with their health care provider.
+Your child's provider can set healthy goals for weight-loss and help with monitoring and support.

 Getting support from friends and family will also help your child lose weight.
 Try to get the whole family to join a weight-loss plan, even if weight loss is not the goal for everyone.
 Weight-loss plans for children focus on healthy lifestyle habits.
 All family members can benefit from having healthier lifestyles.

-Commend and reward your child when he makes good food choices and participates in healthy activities.
-This will encourage him to keep at it.
+Commend and reward your child when they make good food choices and participate in healthy activities.
+This will encourage them to keep at it.

 - DO NOT use food as a reward or punishment.
 For example, DO NOT offer food if your child does chores.
 DO NOT withhold food if your child does not do his homework.